 Nicole Brown, MSc

 Nicole provides leadership for the development and implementation of the Alliance’s communications strategy and tactics.
-She develops and distributes content relevant to and related to the social service workforce to Alliance members and other groups to garner greater interest and actions toward strengthening the workforce.
+She develops and distributes content relevant to and related to the social service workforce among Alliance members and other groups to garner greater interest and actions toward strengthening the workforce.
 Nicole has been with the organization three years.
 She has 15 years' experience in leading strategic and tactical communications efforts at international health and non-profit associations.
 She has traveled to more than 65 countries and worked with volunteers, international NGOs, government and civil society to promote programs that improve lives.
-She has an MSc in Journalism from Roosevelt University in Chicago and BA in Journalism from Indiana University.
+She holds an MSc in Journalism from Roosevelt University in Chicago and BA in Journalism from Indiana University.
 She is currently an advisor for the Global Health Corps Fellows program and is active in several organizations including the Chicago Council on Global Affairs, United Nations Association local chapter and her local Lions club.
 Nicole is proficient in French.